-After identifying internal and external factors, questionnaires were distributed to selected respondents.
+After identifying internal and external factors, questionnaires were administered to selected respondents.
 The questionnaires were completed to assign weights to each variable, thereby determining the score for each internal and external variable.
 The IFE and EFE matrices for UKM Enza Lele are presented below.

 Table 5 IFE matrices for UKM Enza Lele